Naan Recipe (Without Yeast)

 • Flip the naan bread.

 • Cook the second side more than the first side.
-Please note that on a high flame they will get cooked faster.
+Please note that on a high heat the naan bread will get cooked faster.

-• Press the edges with a spatula so that they are also roasted and cooked properly.
+• Press the edges with a spatula so that they are also toasted and cooked properly.

 Video